Skip to main content

 Spinach

 Spinach is another super easy-to-grow veggie.
-It grows, just as green onions do, practically year-round.
-However, it does grow best in cooler weather.
-Of course, one of the best things about growing spinach is it’s extremely nutritious.
+Like the hardy green onion, it grows practically year-round, although it does tend to do better in cool weather.
+One of the best things about growing spinach is that it’s extremely nutritious.
 You can eat the plant raw or cooked, and there are numerous ways to prepare it.

-When growing spinach in your greenhouse, be sure to place the plant in an area with a lot of sunlight.
-The soil you plant in should also be well-drained.
-One caveat to planting is the fact that seedlings are hard to transplant.
+When growing spinach in your greenhouse, place your plant in an area with a lot of sunlight.
+The soil you plant in should also be well-draining.
+One caveat to planting spinach is the fact that seedlings are hard to transplant.
 Spinach isn’t quite as hardy as some of the others on this list, especially when young.
-Be sparse with how much you feed spinach, and ensure that you keep the soil moist using mulch.
+Be sparse with how much you feed spinach, and ensure that you keep the soil moist by using mulch.

 Turnips

+The humble turnip is an excellent choice when deciding on plants that are hard to kill.
+Like the others mentioned, they grow fast and are supremely adaptable to weather conditions.
 If you choose to plant turnips, you should never plant them in the same place twice in a row.
 Practicing crop rotation can help prevent diseases to which turnips are sometimes susceptible.
-However, with that exception, disease and pests aren’t a big problem if you’re growing turnips in a greenhouse.
+That said, disease and pests aren’t generally big problems if you’re growing turnips in a greenhouse.

 These plants grow and mature quickly.
 Their roots (that most recognize as the actual turnip) should be ready to pluck about a month following maturation.